Undergraduate Programmes

 For Year 1 entry, applicants shall hold:

-- Level 3 or above in TWO Elective Subjects; and
+• Level 3 or above in two Elective Subjects.

 For Year 2 entry, applicants shall:

-1. hold an Associate Degree in the areas of the Arts or Social Sciences with good academic standing.
+I) hold an Associate Degree in the areas of the Arts or Social Sciences with good academic standing.
 Applicants with other academic backgrounds can still apply.
-These students will need to have passed at least three courses in media, communication or culture subjects at sub-degree level;
+These students will need to have passed at least three modules in media, communication or culture subjects at sub-degree level.

 If applicants have completed prior qualifications or training where the award obtained is equivalent to the entry requirements then Accreditation of Prior Learning (APL) may be considered by UAL.
 Those applications will be considered on individual basis.